 On to making the back.

 I’m trying a new thing.
 I applied to a Paintbrush Studio Fabrics request for people interested in making things with PBS fabric. ( I don’t remember if it was an email request or a link on their website.ETA: it’s a link on their website.)
+(ETA: Program discontinued and there is a new variation.
+April 20/0).
 They send an email with their fabric selection and some prompts.
 Receivers submit descriptions of what they want to make with it and how much fabric is needed.
 Then PBS sends fabric to the people whose projects were chosen.

 I was too busy to consider responding the first two prompts they sent.
 There were second requests showing quilt pattern possibilities for the fabrics.
 I figured when I was ready to submit I may be in demand.
 And this month my idea was created and accepted.